oleksandrmaslov/zmk-input-gestures/README.md

 # ZMK INPUT GESTURES

-This repository contains a collection of gestures that interpret data from p.e. touchpads.
+This repository contains a collection of gestures touchpads like the cirque glidepoint.

 Some of these gestures require absolute positioning data, which isn't natively supported by ZMK, but a modified driver for the cirque touchpad is available.

-Although most of this code seems to work fine, please note that it's very new and there absolutely can be bugs that might crash your keyboard, so that you need to physically press the reset button so you can p.e. flash a previously known uf2 file.
+Although most of this code seems to work fine, please note that it's very new and there absolutely can be bugs that might crash your keyboard, so that you need to physically press the reset button to flash a previously known-to-work uf2 file.
 That won't be a problem for most people, but not all boards have easy access to these buttons.

 To be clear: right now, this is not for the faint of heart.